ctevans/Java-miniprojects-primarily-algorithms-and-datastructures/README.md

 ##### Please note: Most of these functions are not implemented in full out OO style, and often come with main functions attached.
 This is primarily meant to make testing and playing around with the algorithms extremely straight forward.
+Most of the functions are implemented beneath the main function! :)

+If this helps anyone... enjoy!